-In this review, I present a case for pulsed, high-density, high- β plasmas as one route to power producing thermonuclear reactions.
-The testimony given before the Joint Committee on Atomic Energy, in March 1964, on Los Alamos Sherwood activity is given in part as an appendix.
+In this review, I present a case for pulsed high density high $\beta$ plasmas as one route to power producing thermonuclear reactions.
+The testimony given before the JCAE in March, 1964 on Los Alamos Sherwood activity, is given in part as an appendix.

-The review starts with a recapitulation of the characteristics of a power-producing thermonuclear reaction.
-These are well-known but so far beyond present achievements as to tend to be lost to sight.
-We then discuss obstacles to the achievement of a power-producing thermonuclear reaction - the immediate obstacle being of course, instabilities of many types, hydromagnetic, electrostatic, micro, universal, (and many more yet to be discovered) which limit the duration of plasma confinement.
-Lying in wait beyond the instability obstacle, there are other obstacles not yet encountered in full strength, e.g., magnetic radiation, radiation damage to material of the reactor, plasma contamination, etc. These later obstacles are probably very real - but not so completely dominating to the design as the first one.
+The review starts with a recapitulation of the characteristics of a power producing thermonuclear reaction.
+These are well known but lost sight of from time to time.
+We then discuss obstacles to the achievement of a power producing thermonuclear reaction - the immediate obstacle being of course instabilities of many types, hydromagnetic, electrostatic, micro , universal, (and many more yet to be discovered) which limit the duration of plasma confinement.
+Lying in wait beyond the instability obstacle, there are other obstacles not yet encountered in full strength, e.g. magnetic radiation, radiation damage to material of the reactor, plasma contamination, etc. These later obstacles are probably very real but not so completely dominating to the design as the first one.